t41372/Open-LLM-VTuber/README.md

 Prepare the LLM of your choice.
 Edit the BASE_URL and MODEL in the project directory's `conf.yaml`.

-This project was developed using Python `3.10.13` and is incompatible with Python versions lower than `3.9`.
-I strongly recommend creating a virtual Python environment like conda for this project (because the dependencies are a mess!).
+Virtual Python environment like conda or venv is strongly recommended! (because the dependencies are a mess!).

 Run the following in the terminal to install the dependencies.